2013 Pacific hurricane season: Tropical Storm Juliette

 An area of convection occurred on August 25.
 It was classified as a disturbance the next day.
 Late on August 27, the disturbance entered warm waters as it became Tropical Depression Ten-E. Due to warm waters and windshear, Ten-E intensified into Tropical Storm Juliette late on August 28.
 As Juliette races towards northwest, it reached peak intensity and then rapidly weakened to a depression on August 29.
 The NHC issued its final advisories later that day while Juliette's remnants continued to move west, with its circulation dissipating very early on August 31.

 Upon formation, a "green alert" was issued for Sonora, the northern portion of the Baja California Peninsula, Jalisco, Nayarit, and Socorro Island, while a "blue alert" was issued for Baja California Sur and Colima.
 Six shelters opened for in San José del Cabo and Cabo San Lucas and were used by 164 residents, though many refused to go.
 Much of Baja California Sur briefly lost power, including the communities of Todos Santos and Pescadero, and portions of Cabo San Lucas and San José del Cabo.
 Furthermore, one man was electrocuted and later died.
 One home was destroyed.
 A total of 1,600 persons spent the night in a shelter.
+However, there were no reports of significant damages from the storm.